CoEDL/elpis-wiki/2019-ICLDC-Workshop-Steps.md

 ### 2) Run Elpis

-2a) If you don't have Docker, or that means nothing to you, we have set up some temporary servers online.
-To use one of these machines, [open this Google spreadsheet](https://goo.gl/uwSCSt).
-Find a row that doesn't have someone's name in it yet, and claim a machine by putting your name in there.
-Copy the IP Address, open a new web browser (Chrome or Firefox), paste the address into the location bar and press Enter/Return to start Elpis.
+2a) If you are following these steps in a workshop, get an address from the workshop facilitator, open a new web browser (Chrome or Firefox), paste the address into the location bar and press Enter/Return to start Elpis.

 OR